Henry Albert Schultens: Life

 He traveled to England and studied at Wadham College, Oxford, where he became Magister Artium, honoris causa, in 1773.

 He became professor in Eastern languages, first in Amsterdam, and then in Leiden.

 He married Catharina Elisabeth de Sitter.

 Schultens published a translation (to Latin) and edition of Persian scholar Al-Zamakhshari, "Anthologia sententiarum Arabicarum: Cum scholiis Zamachsjarii" (1772).
 He was also the author of an edition of ancient Eastern fables, "Pars versionis arabicae libri Colailah wa Dimnah, sive Fabularum Bidpai philosophi Indi" (1786).

-He died in Leiden in 1793.
+He died in Leiden in 1793, leaving an edition of Al-Maydani unfinished.